golota60/yayfetch/README.md

 ## It doesn't work!

-If it doesn't work for you make sure that you have the newest node(it's developed using node 14.17.0, although it should work with everything >=8.6)
+If it doesn't work for you make sure that you have the newest node(it's developed using node 18.18.0).

 If you came here because of the `'Error - check https://www.npmjs.com/package/yayfetch for more'` error, then most likely the software just can't detect the information.
 Why?
 Because of the system you use.
 It may not work when: